helenzhou6/encoder/README.md

     - Run `wandb_login` in the terminal to enable wandb
     - This includes the Linear projection of flattened patches
 3. `eval_model.py` will evaluate the model and check the loss and accuracy.

+## To Do
+1. Add the positional embedding - see ViT transformers (using cosine similarity)
+2. Make multiple encoder blocks
+3. Sweeps - check best hyperparams